Team Grants for Interdisciplinary Activities (TGIA)

 While at least one team member must be a standing faculty member; lecturers, post-docs and graduate students may also be included.
 Engaging the local community by including Philadelphia high school students is encouraged.

 Participating undergraduates must be first-, second- or third-year students at the time of application.
 Fourth-year students are ineligible even if they are not graduating, if they are submatriculating, or if they are planning to be on campus post-graduation.
-All undergraduate participants will receive a $4500 stipend and the mentor(s) will collectively receive up to $10,000 for associated research expenses.
+Students must be full-time, regularly enrolled undergraduates in good standing to receive funding.
+All undergraduate participants will receive a $4500 award and the mentor(s) will collectively receive up to $10,000 for associated research expenses.

 Procedure for Application